maleos1/uci_har/README.md

 4. Run the script using the command source("run_analysis.R").

 5. Once the script has finished running, the summarised data can be displayed by typing "X" (this is the name of the summary dataset).
+A file called "tidydata.txt"" is automatically created and placed in the working directory.